In this article:

 All graduates will receive their certificates by post within 3 months of the date of your award.
 Please ensure your home address is updated on your student record, as this is where the certificate will be sent.

-- For details on how to access your transcript, please see I need a transcript.
+For details on how to access your transcript, please see our article I need a transcript.

 How do I prove I have graduated whilst I wait for my hard copy degree certificate to arrive?